byrd-laif/soilMakers/lifeStylesForChange/soilAlchemy.md

 A healthy Bokashi bucket does not create bad odors, greenhouse gas, or heat - uses no power, and is completely natural.
 The aroma of the open bin is slightly sweet, fermented (sour), perhaps slightly alcoholic odor and should not be offensive.

 #### *Benefits of Bokashi*

-**A solution to a big problem.**
+**A solution to some very big problems.**
-**Responsible management of organic kitchen remnants can reduce 70% of the total waste production and reduce the bad gases produced during organic decomposition, while saving the environment by creating bio-active soil and pro-biotic fertilizer to combat the negative use of toxic chemicals and pollutants.**
+**Ecologically Responsible management of organic kitchen remnants can reduce 70% of the total waste production and reduce the bad gases produced during organic decomposition, while saving the environment by creating bio-active soil and pro-biotic fertilizer to combat the negative use of toxic chemicals and pollutants.**

 #### *Conservation as a consequence of production.*

-Bokashi is an ecologically responsible option for food remnants of those living in apartments/condos or for those looking to use their food remnants as a nutrient rich pro-biotic soil amendment in their garden, plant pots or the environment as a gift of thanks, fertile soil for Mother Earth.
+Bokashi, the ecologically responsible option for food remnants of those living in apartments/condos or for those looking to use their food remnants as a nutrient rich pro-biotic soil amendment in their garden, plant pots or the environment as a gift of thanks, fertile soil for Mother Earth.
 No traditional garden is required!
 Be creative.
 Whats around ...

 **Bokashi can be:**